spring-projects/spring-ai/README.md

  - `sdk env install` to install the related JDK locally
  - `sdk env` to use the related JDK

-**NOTE:** Make sure to use a JDK with the same architecture than your processor, not an emulated one (for example with Rosetta on Mac) as Spring AI requires components that depend on your specific CPU architecture (PyTorch for example).
+**NOTE:** Make sure to use a JDK with the same architecture as your processor, not an emulated one (for example with Rosetta on Mac) as Spring AI requires components that depend on your specific CPU architecture (PyTorch for example).
 If you are unsure if you have the correct JDK distribution for your CPU, run the command `java -XshowSettings:properties -version 2>&1 | grep os.arch` to validate that it matches your machine.

 To build with running unit tests:
 ```shell